diverse-project/MML-classification/Projet_Report.md

-**3. Etant donné un algorithme de machine learning (e.g., decision tree), est-ce qu’on observe des différences (temps d’exécution/précision) entre les frameworks?**
+**3. Given a machine learning algorithm (e.g., decision tree), are there any differences (execution time/precision) between those frameworks ?**